Skip to main content

 Bruson

 • La Pasay - The terrain, which is generally quite moderate, gets progressively steeper as you head away to the skier’s right of the lift.
-Don’t go too far right as there are some avalanche prone clearings and gullies amidst the trees there, not to mention that you’ll miss the cat track bringing you back to the lifts, and have a very unpleasant time bush-whacking your way to the valley floor.
-This area is entirely off-piste and hazards do exist, so if you decide to head this way do so with caution and care, and go equipped.
-It's definitely best to go with someone who knows the area well, perhaps even a guide.
+This area is entirely off-piste, so head this way with caution and care, go equipped and we'd advise hiring a guide.

-• Le Grand Tsai - This drag lift is sometimes closed due to avalanche danger, but when open it offers longer front-side descents.
+• Le Grand Tsai - The drag is sometimes closed due to avalanche risk, but when open it offers longer front-side descents.
 During snowstorms, it can be bitterly cold and windy on these two lifts so make sure you come prepared with warm clothing.

 More inspiration...